 Estellencs

-Estellencs, mountain village in Serra de Tramuntana
+Estellencs, a mountain village in Serra de Tramuntana of Mallorca

 A typical Estellencs village lane

-Flower pot on the stony wall
+Flower pot on the stone wall

 Laundy day at Estellencs, Serra de Tramuntana

-Another village view
+Another typical village view

 A pretty square